-You may not have thought about the need for qualifying sales leads much; in fact you may be rather a good salesperson but for the fact that you’ve never focussed on qualification.
+The need for qualifying sales leads may not be a priority for you; in fact you may be rather a good salesperson but for the fact that you’ve never focussed on qualification.
 Qualifying sales leads is a threshold issue: it defines a true prospect, and without paying due attention to it, selling can be an exercise of abject frustration.

 Have you ever had the experience where you have been cornered by a salesperson, who has gone on to oversell you, when you had absolutely no intention of buying from him?
 The salesperson thought you were going to buy and was disappointed when you did not?
 This is an example of not qualifying the prospect.